TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 <!--more-->

+### I receive an error when registering an end device.

+Here are some common errors and solutions:

+- **ID already taken**: Another end device in the application is using this ID.
+Choose a different Device ID.
+See [ID and EUI constraints]({{< ref "reference/id-eui-constraints" >}}) for more information.
+- **An end device with JoinEUI `<join-eui>` and DevEUI `<dev-eui>` is already registered as `<device-id>` in application `<application-id>`**: Within {{% tts %}} deployment, only a single end device can be registered with a certain combination of DevEUI and JoinEUI/AppEUI.
+If you previously registered an end device with this combination of DevEUI and JoinEUI, you can delete the existing device and repeat the registration.
+You can also register the device using another JoinEUI, but keep in mind that you will need to configure that JoinEUI in the device as well.
+- **An end device with JoinEUI `<join-eui>` and DevEUI `<dev-eui>` is already registered in another tenant**: Within {{% tts %}} deployment, only a single end device can be registered with a certain combination of DevEUI and JoinEUI/AppEUI, across all tenants.
+If someone already registered an end device with this combination of DevEUI and JoinEUI, you can contact the manufacturer to check if your EUIs are correct and/or provide you new EUIs.
+You can also register the device using another JoinEUI, but keep in mind that you will need to configure that JoinEUI in the device as well.
+- **Duplicate identifiers**: This error occurs when an end device is deleted from the Identity Server, but the device entry persists in the Join Server, Network Server and Application Server databases.
+In this case, the device will not appear in {{% tts %}} Console, so you need to check if it is present in the Join Server/Network Server/Application Server components using the following command:

+    ```bash
+    curl -X 'GET' 'https://thethings.example.com/api/v3/<js/ns/as>/applications/<application_id>/devices/<end-device_id>' -H 'accept: application/json' -H 'Authorization: Bearer <api-key>'
+    ```

+    If the device entry is present in the above mentioned components, you can delete it with:

+    ```bash
+    curl 'https://thethings.example.com/api/v3/<js/ns/as>/applications/<application_id>/devices/<end-device_id>' -X DELETE -H 'Accept: application/json' -H 'Authorization: Bearer <api-key>'
+    ```

 ### How do I see device events?

 Device event logs can be found in the console in the device's general information page.
 See [Working with Events]({{< ref "getting-started/events" >}}) for other ways of subscribing to events.